Long Beach Rhinoplasty

 After your surgery your will be sore and you may have a headache.
 Dr. Hicks will prescribe pain medication to minimize any discomfort.

-* You may feel stuffy for a few weeks, but don’t try to blow your nose for at least
+- You may feel stuffy for a few weeks, but don’t try to blow your nose for at least one week.

 You will look much better after the first two weeks, but it can take up to a year for all the swelling to disappear so that you can see the final results.